 As culture changes and new modes of expression develop, curious and creative minds will continue to discover meaning through visual exploration.
-St. Joseph’s College provides the ideal environment to immerse yourself in studio art and realize your potential.
+St. Joseph’s College provides the ideal environment to immerse yourself in studio art.

-Develop your skills in studio courses that include drawing, painting, printmaking, digital design, sculpture, ceramics and crafts as an art form, and explore past and present cultures in art history courses that span the prehistoric ages to the modern era.
+Develop your skills in studio courses that include drawing, painting, printmaking, digital design, sculpture, ceramics and crafts as an art form.
+Explore past and present cultures through art history courses that span the prehistoric ages to the modern era.

 "In all studio classes, St. Joseph’s has managed to find the highest caliber of professors who care about their students’ learning, engagement and interest above all else.
 Any student in the studio art courses at St. Joseph’s will feel motivated, inspired and challenged."

-Obtaining a bachelors degree in Studio Art opens the door to a vast choice of potential careers and is excellent preparation for advanced study in many areas.
+Obtaining a bachelors degree in Studio Arts opens the door to a vast choice of potential careers and is excellent preparation for advanced study in many areas.

 Study Art History.
 Learn about the world around you and gain the tools to succeed in it.
 Choose from numerous courses covering a wide range of time periods, artistic techniques and world cultures.
 While studying Art History exposes you to new perspectives, it also focuses on practical skills, with emphasis on writing, research and critical analysis.
 Art History courses provide a flexible, yet useful basis for a liberal arts education that can be applied to any career path.

 The fine arts minor consists of 24 credits, including 12 art credits (one art history course and three art studio courses) and 12 music credits (including one music theory course, one music history course and one music studio course).
 Twelve of the 24 total credits must be above the 100 level.

 Studio Art Minor